Block Factor-width-two Matrices and Their Applications to Semidefinite and Sum-of-squares Optimization: Block factor-width-two matrices

-{The statement 2 of Corollary~\ref{prop:invariant} can be used to provide additional results for DC-decompositions of non-convex polynomials as was initially proposed in~\cite{ahmadi2018dc}.
-We will not discuss further this application, but mention that it remains to establish how $\mathcal{FW}_{\alpha,2}^n$ matrices can be used in this context.} The block invariant property in the statement 3 of Corollary~\ref{prop:invariant} will be used in the proof of Theorem~\ref{theo:inclusion} in Appendix~\ref{app:A}.
+Statement 2 of Corollary~\ref{prop:invariant} can be used to provide additional results for the difference of convex (DC) decomposition of nonconvex polynomials that was initially proposed in~\cite{ahmadi2018dc}.
+We will not discuss further this application, but mention that it remains to establish how $\mathcal{FW}_{\alpha,2}^n$ matrices can be used in this context.
+The block invariant property in Statement 3 of Corollary~\ref{prop:invariant} has been used in the proof of Theorem~\ref{theo:inclusion}.
 Finally, we note that the cone $\mathcal{FW}^n_{\alpha,2}$ is not invariant with respect to the normal permutation, unless $\alpha = \{1,1, \ldots, 1\}$.
-In other words, given a non-trival partition $\alpha$ and $A \in \mathcal{FW}^n_{\alpha,2}$, we may have $ PAP^\tr \notin \mathcal{FW}^n_{\alpha,2}, $ where $P$ is a standard $n \times n$ permutation matrix.
+In other words, given a nontrivial partition $\alpha$ and $A \in \mathcal{FW}^n_{\alpha,2}$, we may have $ PAP^\tr \notin \mathcal{FW}^n_{\alpha,2}, $ where $P$ is a standard $n \times n$ permutation matrix.